-Coming face-to-face with the horrors of Cambodia’s genocide at S21 was a straitening experience.
-Nonetheless, we left Phnom Penh in an optimistic mood; it’s an interesting city and we want to spend more time there.
-Our visit to Cambodia was an afterthought to our Vietnam plans — “while we’re so close…” — but the country deserves a month or more on its own as our visit to Siem Reap, the home of Angkor Wat, would demonstrate.
+Coming face-to-face with the horrors of Cambodia’s communist genocide at S21 was a straitening experience.
+Nonetheless, we left Phnom Penh in an optimistic mood; it’s an interesting city and we’d like to spend more time there.
+Our visit to Cambodia had been an afterthought to our Vietnam plans — “while we’re so close…” — but the country deserves a month or more on its own as our visit to Siem Reap, the home of Angkor Wat, would demonstrate.

 We again used 12Go to book our online tickets for the eight hour bus ride to Siem Reap.
 This time we used Giant Ibis Transport, on a newer bus with slightly smaller seats.
 The fare was US$15, we left on time and the trip was perfect.
 Once again, we were not met on arrival as promised but a phone call sorted things out and we were soon in a tuk-tuk rattling along to our hotel.

 I was wiped out when we arrived and the warm welcome at the In Miles Boutique Hotel was much appreciated.
 A cool towel, a cold drink and a spacious, clean, quiet room in a low-rise building full of antiques and character.
-Plus a very friendly, helpful staff & a good breakfast.
-In Miles is just outside Siem Reap’s busy tourist area but only a short US$1 tuk-tuk ride to all the action.
+Plus a very friendly, helpful staff and a good breakfast.
+In Miles is just outside Siem Reap’s busy tourist area but only a walk or a short US$1 tuk-tuk ride to all the action.
 We recommend it.
-(C$33)
+(US$25)

-We had met a Filipina woman on the bus who works as a teacher in Saigon and gave us the name of a local tuk-tuk driver.
-We gave him a call to book our 4am pickup for the sunrise over Angkor Wat.
+We had met a Filipina woman on the bus who works as a teacher in Saigon and she gave us the name of a local tuk-tuk driver.
+We gave him a call to book our 4am pickup to see the sunrise over Angkor Wat.

 You may remember the vine and root encrusted temple from the Tomb Raider movies.
 That was Ta Prohm and it is every bit as dramatic as you might imagine.
 Lots of foot traffic has beaten back the jungle and turned the paths into dusty trails but the magnificent roots remain.
 It was our next stop.

 Day 2 started with a visit to Elephant Terrace, also part of Angkor Thom.
-We were eager to see it and not disappointed.
-The terrace wall is two-and-a-half metres high, 300 metres long and adorned with carved elephants and mythical flying guardians called garudas.
-The platform was used to review victorious armies.
+We were eager to see it and were not disappointed.
+The terrace wall is 2.5 metres high and 300 metres long, adorned with carved elephants and mythical flying guardians called garudas.
+Its platform was used to review victorious armies.
 From there we entered the temple complex for more exploration.

-Then came a quick stop at Neak Pean aka the Water Temple on a man-made island in the middle of the Preah Khan Baray.
-Then it was off to Ta Som.
+Then came a quick stop at Neak Pean, the Water Temple, on a man-made island in the middle of Preah Khan Baray and then off to Ta Som.
 As you may have concluded, Siem Reap has a staggering array of archaeological treasure.

-Day two’s temple tour was capped off with a steep sunset climb to the top of Pre Rup temple.
-Then an evening tuk-tuk ride back to town, dinner at the excellent Khmer Kitchen, and a bit of souvenir shopping in Siem Reap’s Old Market.
+Our day two temple tour was capped off with a steep sunset climb to the top of Pre Rup, a Hindu temple.
+Then an evening tuk-tuk ride back to town, dinner at the excellent Khmer Kitchen, and a bit of souvenir shopping in the Old Market.
 More excitement awaited…